anschau1992/UserRequestReferencer/README.md

 There is a example-csv under ./docs/testAppInfos.csv

 ## Run the application
-Run 'AppReviewsToDB' with arguments: argv[0]: csv-Path (f.ex './docs/testAppInfos.csv')
-argv[1]: WebBrowser ('safari' or 'firefox')
+Start MongoDB with firing 'mongod' in the console.
+Make sure it runs on default port 27017 Run 'AppReviewsToDB' with arguments: argv[0]: csv-Path (f.ex './docs/testAppInfos.csv') argv[1]: WebBrowser ('safari' or 'firefox')